allevo/seqflow-js/packages/website/src/pages/GetStarted_3refreshQuote.md

 }
 ```

+`ButtonComponent` is a special component that allows you to change the button properties.
+It exposts `transition` method that allows you to change the button properties easily.
+In the above code, we use it to disable the button while the quote is being fetched and show a loading spinner.

-You can refer to child elements using the `getChild` method.
-This is useful when you need to access the real HTML element and change its properties.
-Anyway, Typescript doesn't understand what the real element is.
-This is why we have to cast the button to `HTMLButtonElement`.
-With this cast, we can use the `disabled` attribute to disable the button while the quote is being fetched.
+When the quote is fetched, we enable the button again.

+NB: Typescript doesn't understand what the real element is.
+This is why we have to cast the button to `ButtonComponent` (which extends `HTMLButtonElement`).

 ## Conclusion

 In this tutorial, we have learned how to handle click events and avoid double fetches.
 We have also learned how to use the `key` attribute to track the components.

-Now, we have a fully functional application that shows a random quote and allows the user to refresh it by clicking a button!
+Now, we have a fully functional application that shows a random quote and allows the user to refresh it by clicking a button.
+Well done!

 :::next:::
 {"label": "Learn how to configure the application", "next": "/get-started/configuration"}